hollowstrawberry/crab-cogs/README.md

 ### ♟️ SimpleChess

 Play Chess against your friends or the bot itself.
 Configure payouts and let users bet against each other.
 You can also make your bots play together.
-Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine (AI); the hardest setting has an ELO of around 1900, and the default setting is much lower, but still challenging for most players.
+Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine/AI; the hardest setting has an ELO of around 1900, and the default setting is much lower, but still challenging for most players.
 The difficulty can be selected with the slash command.

 ![demonstration](https://i.imgur.com/6IleFWa.png)

 ### 🔴 SimpleCheckers

 Play Checkers/Draughts against your friends or the bot itself.
 Configure payouts and let users bet against each other.
 You can also make your bots play together.
 The only variant available right now is English Draughts (also known as American Checkers).
 Note that capturing pieces is mandatory in the rules of this game.
-The checkers AI used here is a simple minimax algorithm, but it may still pose a challenge to most people.
+The checkers AI used here is a simple minimax algorithm, but it may still pose a challenge to many people.

 ![demonstration](https://i.imgur.com/bhhBB5d.png)

+# AI cogs

+### 🖼 GPTimage

+Connects to OpenAI to generate images, with an `/imagine` slash command and a `Remix` app command.
+Requires an api key and ongoing monetary cost.
+Please check [the docs](https://developers.openai.com/api/docs/guides/image-generation#calculating-costs) for prices and use this cog with care.
+(As of writing, GPT Image 2 costs ~0.5 cents in low quality, and 16+ cents in high quality, slightly higher for image editing.)
+To manage this, the cog features a configurable hourly quota per user, with an option to add a VIP role and specific VIP users that can generate as much as they want.
+If you need more granular control, let me know and I may add it.

+### 🚪 GPTwelcome

+Uses AI to give a unique welcome message for each new user, according to their username and avatar.
+This may sound useless at first, but generic welcome messages are often ignored, and even something simple as saying something unique about someone may catch their attention.
+The prompt is customizable, you should read the default one first.
+Make sure your server has welcome messages enabled, as the bot replies to those.
+Uses either OpenAI or OpenRouter endpoints.

+### 📎 ImageScanner

+Lets you view AI image generation metadata (A1111/Forge, ComfyUI, SwarmUI).
+It can be accessed from a message's context menu.
+Additionally it can scan all images sent in specified channels and put a magnifying glass reaction button on AI images; the bot will DM the results to the users who use the magnifying glass.

 # Other cogs

+### 📜 Logs

+Lets the bot owner open an interactive view of the bot's console output.
+Useful if you're not currently in a position to access the host machine.

 ### 🎤 VoiceLog